opengeospatial/ogcapi-records/core/examples/json/README.md

 - landingPage.json
   - The response document retrieved from the root endpoint of a searchable catalog.
 - queryables.json
-  - The response document retrieved from the "/collections/{catalogId}/queryables" endpoint of a searchable catalog.
+  - The response document retrieved from the **/collections/{catalogId}/queryables** endpoint of a searchable catalog.
 - record.json
   - An example of record encoded as GeoJSON.
 - records.json
-  - An example respond document retrieved from the "/collections/{catalogId}/items" endpoint of a searchable catalog.
+  - An example respond document retrieved from the **/collections/{catalogId}/items** endpoint of a searchable catalog.
 - sortables.json
-  - The response document retrieved from the "/collections/{catalogId}/sortables" endpoint of a searchable catalog.
+  - The response document retrieved from the **/collections/{catalogId}/sortables** endpoint of a searchable catalog.
 - templated-link-inline.json
   - An example of a templated link where the substitution variable dictionary is encoded in-line.
 - templated-link-ref.json
-  - An example of a templated link where the substitution variable dictionary is reference via the "varBase" property.
+  - An example of a templated link where the substitution variable dictionary is reference via the **varBase** property.
 - variables.json
   - An example of a substitution variable dictionary.